-Is there anything better than a reasonably-priced, good quality Spanish wine that tastes like it costs twice what you paid?
-Fortunately, for wine lovers, Spain continues to produce a wide variety of quality wines priced at $20 or less.
+Is there anything better than a reasonably-priced, good quality wine that tastes as though it costs twice what you paid?
+Fortunately for wine lovers, Spain continues to produce a wide variety of quality wines priced at $20 or less.

 Any of these wines would make fine additions to a holiday dinner or a family barbecue.
 They're also a gift for that wine-lover on your list.